Hello friends,

 Attached Files (Download Requires Membership)

-If your establishment is in Kerala follow only model standing orders under Kerala SO rules.
+If your establishment is in Kerala, follow only the model standing orders under Kerala Standing Orders rules.

 Varghese Mathew